 Identifying Antiques for Free

-- Furniture, such as chairs, tables, desks, or shelves
+- Antique furniture, such as chairs, tables, desks, or shelves

 - Silver, such as sterling or silver-plated flatware, tea sets, serving pieces, or dresser sets

 - Glass and china, such as dishes, wine glasses, and vases

 - Printed materials, such as books, pictures, magazines, newspapers, and photographs